wearepal/EthicML/CONTRIBUTING.md

 ## CI
 We use GitHub actions to test our code and make sure that we're keeping up the standards we set for ourselves.
-Before your code can be accepted it must be formatted with Black, conform to PyLint, covered by tests, include MyPy type hints and be docuemnted.
+Before your code can be accepted it must be formatted with Black, conform to PyLint, covered by tests, include mypy type hints and be documented.

 This sounds like a lot, but it's super easy.
 If you neeed any help with this, we can add to your PR and get it in shape :D